KyleMayes/vulkanalia/tutorial/book/src/pipeline/conclusion.md

 We can now combine all of the structures and objects from the previous chapters to create the graphics pipeline!
 Here's the types of objects we have now, as a quick recap:

-* Shader stages: the shader modules that define the functionality of the programmable stages of the graphics pipeline
+* Shader stages &ndash; the shader modules that define the functionality of the programmable stages of the graphics pipeline
-* Fixed-function state: all of the structures that define the fixed-function stages of the pipeline, like input assembly, rasterizer, viewport and color blending
+* Fixed-function state &ndash; all of the structures that define the fixed-function stages of the pipeline, like input assembly, rasterizer, viewport and color blending
-* Pipeline layout: the uniform and push values referenced by the shader that can be updated at draw time
+* Pipeline layout &ndash; the uniform and push values referenced by the shader that can be updated at draw time
-* Render pass: the attachments referenced by the pipeline stages and their usage
+* Render pass &ndash; the attachments referenced by the pipeline stages and their usage

-All of these combined fully define the functionality of the graphics pipeline, so we can now begin filling in the `vk::GraphicsPipelineCreateInfo` structure at the end of the `create_pipeline` function.
+All of these combined fully define the functionality of the graphics pipeline, so we can now begin filling in the `vk::GraphicsPipelineCreateInfo` structure at the end of the `create_pipeline` function (but before the shader modules are destroyed).
 But before the calls to `DeviceV1_0:::destroy_shader_module` because these are still to be used during the creation.

 ```rust,noplaypen
 let stages = &[vert_stage, frag_stage];